Skip to content

 10. Reports through standardised reporting systems?

-The company reports that the sustainability report 2022 is prepared in accordance with GRI 1 Foundation 2021.
+The company reports that its sustainability report 2023 has been prepared in accordance with GRI 1: Foundation 2021.
 The company has also submitted its CDP questionnaire for climate change and forests in 2023.

 This indicator is disabled as the company is not a POIG member.